 Key actions: Warms the Meridians.
 Assists the Yang.
 Dispels Cold.
 Transforms Dampness.

-Because it is a formula often recommended to treat the pattern 'Yang Deficiency with Cold-Damp' of which bells palsy is a symptom.
+Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/yang_deficiency_with_cold-damp' of which bells palsy is a symptom.

 Source date: 1830 AD